‘STAR WARS: LORDS OF THE SITH’

 It’s interesting to note that Cham has been in ‘The Clone Wars’ and the ‘Rebels’ TV shows.
 In fact, this book is connected with stories from those TV shows.
-I wouldn’t have picked this up when reading the book and I decided to just read the book on its own without having watching Cham in those TV shows.
+I wouldn’t have picked this up when reading the book and I decided to just read the book on its own without having watched Cham in those TV shows.

 I do find it a bit annoying that certain ‘Star Wars’ stories feature characters that you’re expected to know already without having watched any the TV shows.
-It’s not so much an issue with Cham as I could read him fine in this book.
+It’s not so much an issue with Cham as I could read him fine in the book.
 I’m sure he was given enough background to establish his own character.